mikependon/RepoDB.NET/pages/classes/querygroup.md

 var queryGroup = new QueryGroup(queryFields);
 ```

-Also, you can pass a child query group to further deepen the tree expression.
+Also, you can pass a child query group to further deepen the tree expressions.

 ```csharp
 var whereA = new []